 - Personal factors.
 Your credit score, occupation, age, and marital status are considerations.
 Good credit results in lower rates; bad credit results in higher rates.
 You may pay a higher rate if your job requires a lot of travel.
 If you’re under the age of 25, you’ll likely have a higher rate; people aged 50 to 65 usually have lower rates.
-Women and married people are considered a lower risk for accidents and other violations than men and single people.
+Insurance companies consider women and married persons at lower risk for accidents and other violations than men and single people.

 Do I still need to keep SR22 Colorado if I move out of state?

 If you move to another state and your Colorado requirement is still in effect, you’ll want to plan to maintain continuous coverage.
 First, find an insurance company that’s capable of doing a cross-state filing.
 This involves filing an SR22 certificate in the state where you’re moving and at the same time filing a new certificate in Colorado.
 Both policies should overlap a few days to avoid a lapse in coverage.
-The insurance company that submits the filings must be licensed in both states, and not all companies can do this.
-UltraCar Insurance is licensed in 34 states and can handle most of these cases.
+The insurance company that submits the filings must have a license in both states.
+Not all companies can perform cross-state SR22 insurance filings.
+But UltraCar Insurance has licenses in 34 states, and can handle most of these types of filings.

 Can I get a broad form policy in Colorado?

 Yes.
 An SR22 can be endorsed on a Broad Form Insurance policy.
 A Broad Form policy will cover you when driving any non-owned vehicle on an occasional basis, the same as a non-owner’s policy does.
 But unlike a non-owner policy, it will provide liability coverage on any vehicle(s) you own, as long as you are the only driver.
 In other words, Broad Form coverage does not extend to anyone else, so there is no coverage if someone else drives your car(s).
 Broad Form insurance is usually more expensive than non-owner insurance.
-However, Broad Form insurance is not offered in every state, or by every company.
+Only a small number of states offer this type of insurance.

 Minimum liability coverage

-Colorado’s minimum liability coverage requirements are listed below.
-Additional or higher coverage can be purchased if desired.
+Below are Colorado’s minimum liability coverage requirements.
+You can buy additional or higher coverage if desired.